How to Sort Dates By 'Month and Day Only' in Excel

 There may be times when you want to sort dates by month and day while ignoring the year.
 For example, if you want to group anniversary dates such as clients, birthdays, etc.

 By default, when you sort dates in a column, they are sorted by year, month, and day.
-If there are dates from multiple years and you want your data arranged by month instead while disregarding the year, there is no obvious solution.
+If there are dates from multiple years and you want your data arranged by month and ignore the year, there is no obvious solution.

-Here's the work-around solution I use.
+Here's an easy work-around solution I use.
 There are are other ways to do this (as is the case with most things in Excel) but this one is quick and simple:

 - Insert a blank column next to your Date column.